Social media has changed the way businesses interact with consumers online.

 4. Brand Your Business

-When setting up accounts on different social media networks, make sure your logo, color scheme, fonts and graphics are consistent.
+When setting up accounts on different social media networks, ensure your logo, color scheme, fonts and graphics are consistent.

-You want to ensure that no matter where people connect with you, your personal brand is easily identifiable.
+You want your personal brand to be easily identifiable, no matter where people connect with you.

 5. Be Tactical